Plant-Food-Research-Open/HEImiRA-pipeline/README.md

 ## Introduction
-HEImiRA (Host Environment Intersection miRNA Annotation) pipeline annotates miRNAs from sRNA-Seq in relation to the taxonomy of a given host and target organism.
+HEImiRA (Host Environment Intersection miRNA Annotation) pipeline annotates microRNAs (miRNAs) from sRNA-Seq in relation to the taxonomy of a given host and target organism.

-The pipeline was designed and used for quantifying cross-kingdom miRNA transfer, but could be directly applied to host-pathogen sample miRNA annotation, and possibly other areas.
+The pipeline was designed to be used for quantifying cross-kingdom miRNA transfer but could be directly applied to host-pathogen sample miRNA annotation, and possibly other areas.

-HEImiRA pipeline is built with Nextflow using singularity containers from the [Galaxy Project] and a custom python container, to annotate miRNAs represented in sRNA-Seq data against the [miRBase](https://www.mirbase.org/) miRNA mature reference sequences.
+HEImiRA pipeline is built with Nextflow using Singularity containers from the [Galaxy Project] and a custom Python container, to annotate miRNAs represented in sRNA-Seq data against the [miRBase](https://www.mirbase.org/) miRNA mature reference sequences.